benalterman/MyNewHome/README.md

 MyNewHome is written in Python and uses the Flask web framework.
 It is connected to a SQLAlchemy database.
 MyNewHome is hosted on a Linode Ubuntu 18.10 server.
 SSL HTTPS encryption through certbot.

 MyNewHome is currently not hosted.
-It was formerly accessible at url: www.mynewhomeapp.xyz
+It was formerly accessible at www.mynewhomeapp.xyz

-Screenshots of the website are in the screenshot folder.
+Screenshots of the website are in the screenshot folder https://github.com/benalterman/MyNewHome/tree/master/Screenshots

 Here is a demo of the site: https://www.youtube.com/watch?v=FL78qsCTZGY&feature=youtu.be